Discovery Channel: Southeast Asia

-In South East Asia, Discovery Channel is available on digital subscription television.
+In Southeast Asia, Discovery Channel is available on digital subscription television.
 Discovery Channel Asia still shows crime programs (such as Most Evil and The FBI Files).
 Many programs feature development and society in Asian countries, especially in India and China.
 Thailand, Malaysia and Singapore have other channels branched from the main Discovery Channel, including Discovery Turbo, Discovery Science, Discovery Home & Health and Discovery Travel & Living.

 The Philippines has its own semifeed derived from the Southeast Asian channel, in which offers regional variations with local advertisements during the commercial breaks.